Nursery Crimes (band): History

 The group's debut studio album, Fun Hurts!, appeared in May 1992.
 It was co-produced by the band and Dahlstrom.
 McFarlane described it as "amphetamine-charged".
 By the end of that year Masson was replaced on guitar by James McInnes, and Chris Latham replaced Hopkinson on drums who joined You Am I.

 In August 1993 the group released another EP, Something's Wrong with Our Heroes, and undertook a national tour to support it.
 Early the following year Nursery Crimes disbanded.
 During their career Nursery Crimes were a support act on Australian tours by L7, Henry Rollins, Faith No More, Fugazi and All.
 Thomas later joined pre.shrunk (1996–2003).
 In 1994 McInnes and Rose formed Shreen, McFarlane compared the two groups "Like Nursery Crimes, Shreen's sound combined melodic pop hooks, incisive guitar riffs, tight harmonies and rapid tempos".
 Dixon later joined the same group, which disbanded in 1996.

 Rose has co-written material for Bodyjar, a Melbourne-based punk rock group.
 In mid-2006 Nursery Crimes reunited for a series of gigs in October and November with the line up of Dixon, Rose, Thomas, and McIness, joined by Ross Hetherington on drums (ex-Bodyjar).

-In 2017, the band reunited again to open for Descendents; with Frenzal Rhomb drummer Gordy Forman filling in on drums.
+In 2017, the band reunited again to open for Descendents (U.S.A), with Frenzal Rhomb drummer Gordy Forman filling in on drums.

+In 2018 Rose was a co-writer & member of the collective TQX who released a debut LP 'Global Intimacy'.
+The record featured contributions from a variety of artists including: SIA, Barney McAll & Kool AD.

+In 2023, the band reunited to play shows with The Hard Ons with a new line-up consisting of Phil Rose, David Dixon, James McInnes along with Shane Bush on Bass & Lonny Finn (28 Days) on drums.
+In October 2023, the band once again played shows with Descendents in Sydney & Melbourne.

+In late 2024, the band recruited drummer Dave Ross (Civil Dissident, Vicious_Circle_(band), Massappeal, Caligula_(band) & Fun Again) to again support The Hard Ons and play a well-received Melbourne headline show - their first in 17 years.

+In 2025, with a revived energy, the band are organising local shows and interstate tours and are busy writing new songs before heading into the recording studio later in the year.